poojawins/DayBuilder/README.md

 2. push to master only when the code is working
 3. keep refactoring each other's code

-## Recourses + Study materials

-1.

 ## Credits

-* Amy and John for amazing lectures and countless helps"
+* Amy and John for amazing lectures and countless helps
-*
-2. Robert for useful icon and title logo
-3. Joe and Amy for structure and guiding (getting us through RecyclerView rabbit hole)
-4. John and Jared for being awesome and frequest helps
+* Joe and Jared for being awesome and guiding
-5. Kevin and Sultan for SharedPreferences and Notification lectures
+* Kevin and Sultan for special lectures
+* Alessandro for using handler and live search
+* Robert for useful icon and title logo
-6. Pooja and Luke for being supportive and a great team member each other
+* Pooja and Luke for being supportive and a great team member each other
-7. the most important, to make this happen and give us a chance, All of C4Q members!
+* the most important, to make this happen and give us a chance, All of C4Q members!